Panquesito7/double_jump/README.md

 ## Settings

+These settings can be customized by modifying [`minetest.conf`](https://wiki.minetest.net/Minetest.conf) or directly in the Minetest settings.

 - `double_jump.max_jump`: The maximum number of **extra** jumps.
 This does NOT count the builtin jump.
 Default is `1`.
 - `double_jump.infinite_jumps`: Whether to have infinite jumps or not.
 Disabled (`false`) by default.
 - `double_jump.max_height`: Maximum height gained on each jump.
 Default is `6.5`.
 This is the value used on a builtin jump.